HyperviewHQ/hyperview_docs/documentation/product/auto-discovery/topics/setting-up-data-collectors.md

 ## Reinstalling or uninstalling Data Collectors

 The Data Collector core software runs as a set of Docker or Podman containers.
-In addition to those, configuration files, some [troubleshooting tools](troubleshooting-tools-doc), logs and temporary files are all kept in `/opt/datacollector`.
+In addition, configuration files, some [troubleshooting tools](troubleshooting-tools-doc), logs, and temporary files are kept in `/opt/datacollector`.
 Podman deployments also install unit files in `/etc/containers/systemd`.

-To reinstall the Data Collector software, uninstall it first then install it.
+To reinstall the Data Collector software, uninstall it first, then install it.

 ### Uninstall (Docker)

-1. Shutdown the docker containers
+1. Shut down the Docker containers

 ```bash
 cd /opt/datacollector/dc-docker-stack/